 By Eric Snyder

-For more information, contact Eric Snyder at email@example.com.
+For more on the RPM Act and how to host your federal lawmakers, contact Eric Snyder at email@example.com.

 Do you want Congress to pass bills that protect our automotive freedoms and enable the specialty automotive aftermarket to thrive?
 Do you wish that policymakers in Washington, D.C., understood our industry and the thousands of jobs that it creates in communities throughout the United States?
 If your answer to those questions is yes, now is the time to get involved with SEMA’s efforts to connect your business with members of Congress.

 Whether in Washington or state capitals around the country, public policy battles are won by building relationships with lawmakers.
 The organizations that are most effective in shaping public policy are comprised of businesses and individuals who know their lawmakers.
 More importantly, their lawmakers know them.

 Rep. Schneider and Keith Prociuk (right) stop to talk while touring HP Tuners’